 The maximum load capacity of this tripod is 8.8 lbs.
 This is going to be enough for you if you have an entry-level DSLR and don’t own any ridiculously heavy lenses.
 But it’s not going to work for people who prefer to use a heavy camera with an even heavier lens.

-It has a heavy duty ball head that swivels 360°.
-And it separate pan and head locks, which means you can take some awesome panorama photographs and panning shots.
+It has a heavy-duty ball head that swivels 360°.
+And it separates pan and headlocks, which means you can take some awesome panorama photographs and panning shots.
 In addition to that, the ball head features an Arca-Swiss quick-release plate.
 That’s a favorite among professional photographers, and it’s super convenient to have a tripod that’s 100% compatible with the brand.

 This is a great option for pros.
 This K&F Concept tripod extends to a maximum height of 78”, making it perfect for comfortable eye-level shots.
 And it has several features that will help you get the perfect shot anywhere, like the removable foot nails that really dig into the ground and keep the tripod stable on uneven terrain.